SwarmUS/SwarmUS-doc/docs/sections/user-guide/basic-examples/buzz-control-robot.md

 * IPv4 address : `192.168.1.101`
 * Subnet mask: `255.255.255.0`

+!!! tip
-> The network configuration can be changed by using CMake variables.
+    The network configuration can be changed by using CMake variables.
 See [HiveMind readme](https://github.com/SwarmUS/HiveMind#readme) for more on this.
 The robot's embedded computer is refered to as the _HOST_.

 ### Testing the connection

 The HiveBoard has a static IP address set to `192.168.1.10`.
 From the embedded computer (we will call this the _host_ from now on), try to ping the HiveBoard to see if the Ethernet connection works.

+!!! attention
-> If ping fails, double check the previous steps and make sure that the power switch is indeed to the `CON` position, and not to `USB`.
+    If ping fails, double check the previous steps and make sure that the power switch is indeed to the `CON` position, and not to `USB`.

 Next, open the COM port to see the HiveBoard's logs (usually `dev/ttyUSB2`).
 You should see that the HiveBoard attempts to connect to a host: